sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

   }
 }
 ```

+Field meaning:

+- `difficult` means current unresolved difficulty for Review difficult words.
+- `recapDue` means eligible for From earlier and automatic recap injection.
+- `cleanRecapCount` tracks clean recap completions for the implemented recap-clearing rule, currently two clean recap completions.

+Words may have `recapDue === true` after `difficult === false`.
+That means visible difficult review has been resolved, but the word may still be reinforced through From earlier or automatic recap injection.

 Learning stats should remain compact aggregate summaries.
 Do not store raw timing logs, per-keystroke histories, full answer-entry logs, or exact typed answers.